Lisa D. Kenna

-Lisa S. Dougherty Kenna (born August 19, 1965) is the United States Ambassador to Peru since 2021.
-She previously served as the Executive Secretary of the United States Department of State, succeeding Joseph E. Macmanus, under President Donald Trump.
+Lisa S. Dougherty Kenna (born August 19, 1965) is an American diplomat who has served as Executive Secretary of the United States Department of State since January 2025.
+She had served as Principal Deputy Assistant Secretary for the Bureau of Intelligence and Research from September 11, 2023, to January 20, 2025.
+She had served as the United States Ambassador to Peru from March 2021 to September 2023.
+She served as Acting Secretary of State for only a day, as Senator Marco Rubio was confirmed by the Senate on the day of her appointment, and was later sworn in on January 21, 2025.

 Early life and education

 Kenna is the daughter of Air Force Colonel Andrew Joseph Dougherty and Marjorie Marie (Schrader) Dougherty.
 Kenna studied at Middlebury College and the University of Connecticut School of Law.
 She worked as an attorney in private practice before joining the Central Intelligence Agency.
 She spent nine years with the CIA and then joined the Foreign Service.

-Ukraine scandal involvement
+Career

+She served as the Executive Secretary of the United States Department of State beginning in 2017, succeeding Joseph E. Macmanus, during Donald Trump's first term.

-On October 1, 2019, a Freedom of Information Act lawsuit was issued by American Oversight, an American activist group, against the United States Department of State.
-Kenna was named, along with other officials, in connection to the Trump–Ukraine scandal.
-The lawsuit requested communications of various sorts between the named officials and lawyers Rudy Giuliani, Victoria Toensing, and Joseph diGenova, along with communications regarding Ukraine officials and communications regarding Marie Yovanovitch, who was the Ambassador to Ukraine until she was recalled early in May.
-In the same week, text messages from former Special Representative for Ukraine, Kurt Volker, were released in a joint statement by the Intelligence, Foreign Affairs, and Oversight and Reform Committees.
-In the statement was a conversation by acting Ambassador to Ukraine, Bill Taylor, and Ambassador to the European Union, Gordon Sondland, over withholding aid to Ukraine.
-Sondland redirected Taylor to Kenna over concerns that Taylor held regarding the withholding.
+On October 1, 2019, a Freedom of Information Act lawsuit was issued by American Oversight, an American activist group, against the U.S. Department of State, requesting communications of a list of several officials including Kenna in connection to the Trump–Ukraine scandal.
+In the same week, text messages were released, including a single text where Ambassador to the European Union Gordon Sondland redirected Acting Ambassador to Ukraine Bill Taylor to Kenna over concerns that Taylor held.